TimMorrisDev/MS3-sustainable-supper/README.md

 I used the W3C Markup, CSS Validator and JSHint Validator Services to check and validate each page throughout the site to check for errors.
 ### [Markup Validation Service](https://validator.w3.org/)
 The validator found the following issues for me to address.
-- Element hr not allowed as child of element ol in this context.
-    - This was due to my nesting of hr elements within my game-instruction modal unordered list.
-I modified my code to include 'border-bottom' styling for each list item to rectify the issue.

 ### [CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 My CSS file style.css passed through the w3 validator with no errors.

 ### [JSHint Validation Service](https://jshint.com/)
 The validator found the following warnings for me to address.
-- 'Function declarations should not be placed in blocks.
-Use a function expression or move the statement to the top of the outer function.'
-    - This was caused by my addition of a setTimeout function to the buildPads function to allow for the 'cascading' effect while the pads are populating the game area.
-I had not removed the original function from within the setTimeout, which was now not needed.
-    - Whilst this issue was fixed there is still a warning stating:

-        "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (currentSongId, i)"

-        As I am using the reference outer scoped variables to apply styles and parameters based on the song selected, it is my understanding that this warning can be ignored for the purpose of this site.
-- One undefined variable - Howl.
-    - This is in fact not a variable but a reference to the 'Howl' class constructor used by HowlerJS.
-It is my understanding that the validator does not recognise the external, HowlerJS library being used and therefore I can ignore this warning for the purpose of this site.
-- One unused variable - stopBtn.
-    - At the top of my code, I have declared variables for various DOM elements I was likely to need to reference throughout the project.
-I had not needed to reference stopBtn and therefore it needed to be removed to pass validation.

 ## Lighthouse Testing
 Lighthouse testing on the main website game page found the following issues.
-- 'Links do not have a discernible name'.
-    - I am using icons in my footer links and therefore had no text to act as description.
-This was solved by adding the 'aria-label' attribute to each anchor tag with a short description.

-- Heading elements are not in a sequentially-descending order (contact.html).
-    - This is a minor issue that I chose to ignore for the purpose of the site.

 Once this issue was resolved, lighthouse testing returned the following results: